 |3||30 hours||This unit explores what AI is and could be.
 It explores the application of AI through robotics by creating simple control programs and using pre-made robots and robotic devices for testing and evaluation.
 Candidates will explore robotics and assess its wider usage in society.|

 |Working with and Understanding Unmanned Vehicles (UV)|

 |3||30 hours||This unit allows candidates to explore the creation and use of unmanned vehicles in different industries and environments.
 As with the other units, they will explore the ideal materials and tools for manufacture and development and issues related to deployment in different situations.
 They will also explore the social implications of these devices, especially in military settings.|

-The units of study are criteria based and will constitute the student’s coursework component.
-They will then take an external examination for grading purposes.
+The units of study prepare learners for a controlled assessment and an external examination for grading purposes.